-We value your thoughts and encourage an open face to face dialogue with parents.
+We value your thoughts and encourage an open dialogue with parents.
 We have an ‘open door’ policy which means that teachers are available at the end of every day.
-Staff welcome children into school every morning please let staff know if you wish to make an appointment or require a telephone consultation.
+Staff welcome children into school every morning please let staff know if you wish to make an online appointment or require a telephone consultation.
 We are always happy to support.

-If your problem or concern cannot be resolved with the class teacher or phase leader then Miss Adams or Mrs Tottie (DHT’s) are available for an appointment.
-If your issue or concern is not resolved at this stage Mrs Hewson (Headteacher) is always happy to meet with parents and carers to support and share concerns.
+If your problem or concern cannot be resolved with the class teacher or Year Group leader then Mrs Whitty (AHT KS1) or Mrs Stewart (AHT KS2) are available for an appointment.
+If your issue or concern is not resolved at this stage Mrs Tottie (Deputy Headteacher) or Mrs Hewson (Headteacher) is always happy to meet with parents and carers to support and share concerns.

 You can contact the school via the school office or directly through the school website.
 Please do not sit and worry at home, come into school and talk to us.

-Every term from summer 2016 Mrs Hewson together with the Governors will hold a forum meeting.
+Every term a member of the Senior Leadership Team together with the Parent Forum Governor will hold a forum meeting.
 This is a relaxed meeting in which we can discuss the School Improvement Plan and key priorities.
 It is another opportunity to share ideas and views of ways to make our school even better.
 These sessions are held in the morning and repeated again in the evening and everyone is welcome.

 Every autumn we ask parents and carers to complete a short survey, this is completed on parent’s evening but can be done at any time on Parent Survey through the link on our website.
 The survey focuses on teaching and learning, behaviour and safety, and leadership.
 This is one of the most important tools for us as we directly gain your views.
 This helps us to see the positives and also importantly, areas in which we can improve.